This section provides an overview of the steps required to prepare the environment for deploying the Application Protector Java Container product.

 For more information about extracting the installation package, refer to the section Extracting the Installation Package.

-4. Perform the following steps to upload the AP Java container image to Amazon ECR.
+Perform the following steps to upload the AP Java container image to the Container registry.

 a.
 Build a custom image for the AP Java container.